stelzo/ros_pointcloud2/README.md

 // Back to this crate's message type.
 // let internal_msg: PointCloud2Msg = msg.into();

-// Message -> Convert -> Vector
+// Message -> Converter -> Vector
 let convert: ConvertXYZ = ConvertXYZ::try_from(internal_msg).unwrap();
 let new_cloud_points = convert
     .map(|point: PointXYZ| {
-      // Insert your point business logic here or use other methods like .for_each().
+      // Insert your point business logic here
-      // I will just copy the points into a vector as an example.
+      // or use other methods like .for_each().

-      // Also, since we are using a fallible iterator, we need to return a Result.
+      // We are using a fallible iterator so we need to return a Result.
       Ok(point)
     })
     .collect::<Vec<PointXYZ>>()